 Satisfaction and results tend to be very high.
 For women who are having back or neck pain or shoulder grooving, significant improvement and satisfaction tend to be in the 95-98% rate.
 These operations do not involve breast implants.
 Implants are used for women who want to go larger or fuller.
 Breast lifts can be done with implants at the same time to give a rounder appearance or a fuller look, for those interested.
 Lifts and reductions give a natural shape with less fullness at the top of the breast compared to people who get implants.
 For those interested in a rounder appearance at the top of the breast, consideration should include a discussion about adding breast implants at the same time as the mastopexy or lift.

 Breast lift and reduction operations are some of the most frequently performed operations by me and by plastic surgeons in the county.
 Satisfaction and results tend to be very high.
 The procedures make the breasts higher, perkier, and more attractive in shape.
-Please call the office and schedule a consultation.
-I will review option, how it is done, recovery, and risks in detail.
+To learn more or to determine whether you are a candidate for the procedure, please schedule a consultation today!
+Call 302.652.3331 for my Wilmington, DE office, or 610.459.1559 for my Chadds Ford, PA office.
+You can also click here to send my office an Email Contact Form.
+During our one-on-one appointment, I will review your surgical options, explain the procedure, recovery, and risks in detail.